codelynx/CoreShogi/README.md

-# ShogibanKit
+# CoreShogi

 ![xcode](https://img.shields.io/badge/Xcode-16-blue)
 ![swift](https://img.shields.io/badge/Swift-5-orange.svg)
 ![license](https://img.shields.io/badge/License-MIT-yellow.svg)

-Shogi, or Japanese Chess, is based on very complex rules, and it is hard to implement all basic rules.
-This ShogibanKit aims to implement such complex algorithm to find valid move or action, or to find out whether it is checkmate or not.
-I also would like to state that ShogibanKit does not provide:

-- Any Graphical User Interface
-- Any Artificial Intelligence

-<font color="Silver">Status: Under Development</color>
+CoreShogi is a library that aims to implement the complex rules of Shogi (Japanese Chess), focusing on providing core logic to validate moves, detect checkmates, and represent game states programmatically.
+CoreShogi has been introduced to enhance and streamline these functionalities, incorporating optimized algorithms for rule validation and state management.

+CoreShogi does not provide any artificial intelligence but it provides search or query functionalities for checkmate.

+Status: Under Development

 * Now, Swift 5 ready

 ## Coding Experiment

 It would be controversial for sure, I tried using Japanese for class names, variable names, and others.
 It is part of my experiment to see if coding with non English name would work or not, or impact of maintaining the code.
 For example, all type of pieces is expressed as follows using Japanese.
 It would be natural and easier to read code or Shogi player programmers.

 ```.swift